MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsPersistentChatRoom.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2013

-The Persistent Chat service (which replaces the Group Chat service used in Microsoft Lync Server 2010) provides organizations with messaging and collaboration capabilities similar to those found in Internet discussion forums: users can exchange messages in real-time, yet can also revisit and restart those conversations at any time.
+The Persistent Chat service provides organizations with messaging and collaboration capabilities similar to those found in Internet discussion forums: users can exchange messages in real-time, yet can also revisit and restart those conversations at any time.
 Conversations can be based around specific topics, and these conversations can be made available to everyone or to only a selected set of users.
 Likewise, individual chat rooms can be configured so that anyone can post a message or configured so that only designated presenters can post messages.